EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsection{Overview}

-Figure~\ref{fig:ActionFed_architecture} provides an overview of the modules of \ActionFed and highlights the training steps within a three-tier architecture comprising resource-constrained devices, edge servers and a cloud server.
-The underlying techniques used by the modules are discussed in the next sub-section.
+Figure~\ref{fig:EcoFed_architecture} provides an overview of the \di{\mytitle modules} that operate across resource constrained devices and servers (either cloud or edge servers).
+The underlying techniques used by the modules are discussed in the next \di{sub-sections}.

-When FL training begins, the \textit{Controller} on the cloud server determines the training scheme (the configurations of the training hyper-parameters and DNN partitioning point) ({\cir{1}}).
-Then, the cloud \textit{Initializer} module of \ActionFed configures the DNN model and initializes the weights ({\cir{2}}).
-The \textit{Initializer} splits the model (to device-side and server-side models) for each participating device.
-The device-side model is sent to the participating device and the corresponding server-side model is sent to the edge server ({\cir{3}}).
+When FL training begins, the \textit{Initializer} ({\cir{1}}) module on the server determines the training scheme (the configurations of the DNN models) and initializes the weights.
+The \textit{Initializer} also splits the model (to device-side and server-side models) for each participating \di{device}.
+The device-side models are sent to the devices and the corresponding server-side models are sent to \di{the server}.

-In vanilla DPFL, after the configuration steps ({\cir{1}}-{\cir{3}}), the training starts on the device-side model for each device.
-The \textit{Device Trainer} will firstly generate activation outputs of the device-side model ({\cir{5}}).
-The outputs and labels of the corresponding data samples are sent to the edge server ({\cir{7}}).
-The \textit{Server Trainer} trains the server-side model using the activation outputs received from the device and generates corresponding gradients ({\cir{10}}).
-The gradients are sent back to each device to update the device-side model ({\cir{11}}).
-The above steps ({\cir{5}},{\cir{7}},{\cir{10}} and {\cir{11}}) are repeated for each iteration in vanilla DPFL training.
+In vanilla DPFL, after configuration, the training starts on the device-side model for each device.
+The \textit{Device Trainer} (the training engine on devices, {\cir{3}}) will first generate activation outputs of the device-side model.
+The outputs and labels of the corresponding data samples are sent to the server.
+The \textit{Server Trainer} (the training engine on \di{the server}, {\cir{7}}) trains the server-side model using the activation outputs received from the device and generates corresponding gradients.
+The gradients are sent back to each device to update the device-side model.
+The above steps are repeated for each batch sample in vanilla DPFL training.